ray-project/ray/doc/source/rllib/rllib-connector.rst

 By consolidating these transformations under the framework of connectors, users of RLlib will be able to:

-- Restore and deploy individual RLlib policies without having to restore training related logics of RLlib Algorithms.
+- Restore and deploy individual RLlib policies without having to restore training-related logics of RLlib Algorithms.
 - Ensure policies are more durable than the algorithms they get trained with.
 - Allow policies to be adapted to work with different versions of an environment.
-- Run inference with RLlib polcies without worrying about the exact trajectory view requriements or state inputs.
+- Run inference with RLlib policies without worrying about the exact trajectory view requirements or state inputs.

-Connectors can be enabled by setting ``enable_connectors`` parameter to ``True``.
+Connectors can be enabled by setting the ``enable_connectors`` parameter to ``True`` with ``AlgorithmConfig.rollouts()`` API.

 Key Concepts
 ------------